We’ve finally reached the concluding episode of my three-part series on Le Mars Iowa from the 1930s.

 May Knox was placed under arrest for illegal burial and fraudulently cashing in her late mother’s pension checks.
 Yet, even when confronted with all the mounting evidence against her, Mrs. Knox still insisted that her husband Sumner and her mom had driven off with his cousin Clifford Smith.

 In an effort to leave no stone unturned, investigators attempted to locate Clifford Smith.
 With so many Smiths residing within the United States, they ultimately narrowed the field down to two different Clifford Smiths who had resided in Le Mars.
 It was determined that neither had any connection to the case.

-Ten days after Mrs. Trow’s body was uncovered, authorities learned that Maybelle Knox had filed papers in Adel, Iowa on January 21, 1934 charging her husband Sumner with “cruelty, gambling, non-support and intoxication.”
-The reason no one could find him was because the two were divorced in April 1934.
+Ten days after Mrs. Trow’s body was uncovered, authorities learned that Maybelle Knox had filed papers in Adel, Iowa on January 21, 1934, charging her husband Sumner with “cruelty, gambling, non-support and intoxication.”
+The reason no one could find him was that the two were divorced in April 1934.